pagopa/engineering-pairs/README.md

 # Pair Generator

-This is a GitHub Action that generates pairs of members from the `#area_engineering` channel every Monday and posts them to a designated channel.
+This repository contains a GitHub Action that generates pairs of members from a specified Slack channel every Monday, and shares them to the channel.
 The purpose of this action is to encourage collaboration and knowledge sharing among engineering team members.